Loyola University Chicago

 Founded in 1870, Loyola University Chicago is the oldest university in the City of Chicago.
 The school of law admitted its first class in 1908 and has been accredited by the American Bar Association since 1925.
 Loyola University Chicago is one of the largest Jesuit universities in the United States.

-To register, on or after November 26, fill out the application form online and mail the non-refundable deposit for each program to which you apply ($625 for China) to the address indicated.
-The deposit will be credited toward your activity fee.
+To register, fill out the application form online (available November 2015) and mail the non-refundable application fee of $450 to the address indicated below.
+The application fee will be credited toward your activity fee.

-In addition, after completion of your first semester, non-Loyola University Chicago students should direct their registrar to mail a Letter of Good Standing to the same address stating that you have successfully completed at least your first semester course work with a 2.0 or better (on a 4.0 scale) and have completed or are currently enrolled in the second semester of first year law school.
+In addition, you are eligible to attend the program after successful completion of your first semester with a 2.0 or better (on a 4.0 scale), have enrolled for 3 credits in Introduction to Chinese Law, #177, and have completed or are currently enrolled in the second semester of first year law school.

-Registration via LOCUS on-line is February 27- March 13, 2013.
-Students must register for a minimum of four (4) credit hours for China.
-A non-refundable deposit is required at the time of application, no later than March 11, 2013.
-All tuition, fees and housing costs for the program must be paid in full by April 1, 2013.
+A non-refundable deposit of $450 is required at the time of application submission.
+All tuition, fees, and housing costs for the program must be paid in full by April 1, 2016, unless you are approved for Financial Aid.

-Any student in good standing at an ABA accredited United States or Canadian law school who has successfully completed at least one year of legal study is eligible to participate.
-Last year our China Program enrolled 16 students, all 16 of whom were from Loyola Chicago.
+Any student in good standing at an ABA accredited United States or Canadian law school that has successfully completed at least one year of legal study is eligible to participate.
+Last year, our China Program enrolled 9 students, all 9 of whom were from Loyola Chicago.

 Credit & Grades